tmoesl/customer-demand-analysis/README.md

 ## Introduction

-The Customer Demand Analysis project involves a comprehensive exploratory data analysis (EDA) of sample data from an online food ordering and delivery app used by New York restaurants.
-The primary objective is to uncover key business metrics that will optimize operations, enhance customer satisfaction, and drive sustainable long-term growth.
+The Customer Demand Analysis project involves an exploratory data analysis (EDA) of sample data from an online food ordering and delivery app used by New York restaurants.
+In a competitive food delivery market, data-driven insights are vital for optimizing operations, enhancing customer satisfaction, and achieving sustainable long-term growth.

+## Objective

-Through data-driven insights, this project demonstrates the transformation of raw data into strategic business metrics, providing actionable recommendations that align with business goals and long-term success.
+This project aims to transform raw data into strategic metrics, offering actionable recommendations that align with business objectives.
+By identifying these key metrics, the analysis provides a foundation for enhancing platform performance and customer loyalty.

 ## Key Business Metrics